enzet/map-machine/README.md

 ### Shape combination ###

-Map Machine constructs icons from the shapes extracted from the sketch SVG file.
-Some icons consist of just one shape, to construct others it may be necessary to combine two or more shapes.
+One of the key features of Map Machine is constructing icons from the several shapes.

 #### Masts ####